xsylvers/IS218-Final/readme.md

 #### 1. Reflection Document (20 Points)

 - 10 Points: Quality and completeness of the reflection document, including insights into learnings, challenges faced, and how they were overcome.
 Must meet the minimum word count (400 words).
-- 5 Points: Clear and detailed description of the new feature implemented, including its purpose, usage, and configuration.
+- 10 Points: Clear and detailed description of the new feature implemented, including its purpose, usage, and configuration.
-- 5 Points: Inclusion of DockerHub deployment link and evidence of successful deployment.

 #### 2. Commit History and Professional Development Process (20 Points)